turboapps/docs/deploying/to_turboserver/a-basic_walthrough.md

 	- **Sandbox Sync**: Automatically synchronizes Application settings and state across client computers.
 This is only Applicationlicable to authenticated users.

 4. Select **Save**.
-The **SVM** file will upload to TurboServer.
+The **SVM** file will upload to Turbo Server.
 Depending on the size of the Application this can take several minutes.

 #### Optimize the Application Version (Optional)